AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/InternalLinksToElement.md

 IQuery.InternalLinksToElement Method
 ====================================
-AutomationML 2.1 APIGets all InternalLinks that reference the specified InternalElement or SystemUnitClass.
+Gets all InternalLinks that reference the specified InternalElement or SystemUnitClass.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)